-In the next picture you can see the demographic trends in Sant’Agata di Militello from the Italian Unification (1861) an important info to understand how many people lived there in the past.
+Next picture shows the demographic trends in Sant’Agata di Militello from the Italian Unification (1861) an important info to understand how many people lived there in the past.

 It could be important to know if the last name you are investigating is a frequent surname in Sant’Agata di Militello.
 As more your surname is common in Sant’Agata di Militello, as more it could be difficult to find the right info about your ancestors in Sant’Agata di Militello archives if you have not exact dates.

 It could be useful for you to know that some of the most common surnames in Messina province are:

 Arena, Barbera, Calabrò, Cambria, Caruso, Costa, Costantino, Crisafulli, Cucinotta, Currò, D’Amico, De Luca, Di Bella, Donato, Fazio, Ferrara, Foti, Genovese, Giordano, Giorgianni, Gitto, Giunta, Grasso, La Rosa, Lo Presti, Lombardo, Maio, Mancuso, Mangano, Marino, Mazzeo, Merlino, Messina, Morabito, Pagano, Parisi, Pino, Puglisi, Raffa, Rizzo, Romeo, Ruggeri, Russo, Santoro, Sottile, Spadaro, Torre, Trimarchi.

 Church archives in Sant’Agata di Militello and in Messina province may instead contain even older information, but they are far less accessible from abroad (and almost impossible by email).

 Then, parishes send information not easily.

-If you have the opportunity to visit Sant’Agata di Militello and Messina province, you could plan to investigate churches’ archives by yourself (or with us!), but from abroad is very difficult to obtain any result unless you find a reliable local help.
+If you have the opportunity to visit Sant’Agata di Militello and Messina province, you could plan to investigate churches’ archives by yourself, but from abroad is very difficult to obtain any result unless you find a reliable local help.

 Another important source of information is the “Archivio di Stato” (National archive) in Palermo.